omuse-geoscience/omuse/README.md

 To install first install [AMUSE](www.amusecode.org) from source.
 Then in the AMUSE trunk, clone the OMUSE source into /src, such that this directory contains src/amuse and src/omuse subdirectories.
 The community codes of OMUSE are not yet automatically build by the framework, so you need to build them manually by going into each of:

- - src/omuse/community/adcirc
+ + src/omuse/community/adcirc
- - src/omuse/community/swan
+ + src/omuse/community/swan
- - src/omuse/community/pop
+ + src/omuse/community/pop
- - src/omuse/community/qgmodel
+ + src/omuse/community/qgmodel

 and typing: `make`
-This has been tested on OSX and linux machines, with ifort and gfortran compilers.
+This has been tested on OSX and linux machines, with ifort and gfortran compilers, on desktop machines and the Carthesius supercomputer.

 In addition to the AMUSE dependencies, OMUSE needs/ can use the following packages:

- - matplotlib basemap
+ + matplotlib basemap
- - netCDF and netCDF for fortran and the python bindings
+ + netCDF and netCDF for fortran and the python bindings

 ### Contribution guidelines ###